Innoactive/Creator/.Documentation/articles/xr/xr-device-simulator.md

-# XRI Simulator
+# XR Device Simulator

-The Unity's XRI Simulator comes in handy when you want to test your VR Application without headset.
+The XR Device Simulator comes in handy when you want to test your VR Application without headset.
-The XRI Simulator requires to use of the latest XR Interaction Toolkit version along with the new input system.
+The XR Device Simulator requires to use of the latest XR Interaction Toolkit version along with the new input system.
 Currently, the Creator is not compatible.
 Innoactive Creator automatically downloads and enables the XR Interaction Toolkit.

 ## Step 1: Configure the use of the 'new input system' for your Project
-The XRI Simulator uses the Unity Input System to drive VR interactions.
+The XR Device Simulator uses the Unity Input System to drive VR interactions.
 Make sure that the new input system is configured in your project.

 > Open _Edit > Project Settings_